 Baking Birthday Party Ideas!

-Here are the aprons: I bought green glitter iron-on vinyl off ebay, cut all the names out with my Cricut and ironed them on the finished aprons.
 It was so cute to see all the girls wear their matching aprons!
-Here is the sewing tutorial I followed by Star Dust shoes.
+Here is the sewing tutorial for aprons.

 Another part of the party favor was a recipe in a mason jar.
 My daughter picked out her favorite Cookie Recipe in a mason jar and we made one for each girl and tied the same fabric on top.
 (Of course, I can’t find my picture of it, but there are a ton of ideas on Pinterest).